Hydrologic Science

 Typically, students admitted into the program will have previously obtained a master's-level degree.
 Under exceptional circumstances, students may be admitted directly after an undergraduate degree if they show exceptional promise and commitment.
 Students already admitted to doctoral programs in individual departments at the University of Wyoming may apply to transfer to the program.

-Learn more about admission requirements.
+Learn more about our application process and course requirements.

-What Can You Do With a Hydrologic science Doctoral Degree?
+What Can You Do With a Hydrologic Science Doctoral Degree?

 • Hydrologist